rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 ![Label overlay showing both white and gray matter after assigning the common regions to gray matter.](MyHead_07.png)

+> The above code was mostly meant to show you the power of the overloaded operators and their effect on image data.
+There are many, more appropriate, filters in [SimpleITK](http://www.simpleitk.org/) to do the above but I just wanted you to see how easy it is to play around with your images.

-As a final treat lets visualize the two labels are edge-only contours using the [`LabelContourImageFilter`](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1LabelContourImageFilter.html) class.
+As a final treat lets visualize the two labels as edge-only contours using the [`LabelContourImageFilter`](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1LabelContourImageFilter.html) class.

 ```
 sitk_show(SimpleITK.LabelOverlay(imgSmoothInt, SimpleITK.LabelContour(imgLabels)))